PeterConstable/PythonTutorial/1_Some_Basics.md

 Interactive mode retains some history.
 You can use up or down arrow keys to find statements that were entered earlier, allowing you to repeat a statement without re-typing it.
 When you retrieve a statement from the history, you'll be able to make changes before entering; that will add the revised statement at the end of the history, but the earlier statement will still be in the history in its original form.

-With multi-line statements, the entire statement might be treated as a complete unit the history, or as separate lines.
+With multi-line statements, the entire statement might be treated as a complete unit within the history, or as separate lines.
 It will depend on your console or IDE.
 If handled as a unit, then the entire statement will appear at once as you arrow-key through the history.
 To make changes, press left arrow to enter edit mode; then you'll be able to use up and down arrow keys to get to other lines without scrolling in the history.

 ### Errors